NLnetLabs/rtrtr/source/installation.rst

        .. code-block:: bash

-          sudo yum install -y routinator-0.1.1
+          sudo yum install -y rtrtr-0.1.1

    .. group-tab:: Docker

-       All release versions of Routinator, as well as release candidates and builds based on the latest main branch are available on `Docker Hub
+       All release versions of RTRTR, as well as release candidates and builds based on the latest main branch are available on `Docker Hub
        <https://hub.docker.com/r/nlnetlabs/rtrtr/tags?page=1&ordering=last_updated>`_.

-       For example, installing Routinator 0.1.2 is as simple as:
+       For example, installing RTRTR 0.1.2 is as simple as:

        .. code-block:: text

-          docker run -it nlnetlabs/routinator:v0.1.2
+          docker run -it nlnetlabs/rtrtr:v0.1.2

    .. group-tab:: Cargo

-       All release versions of RTRTR, as well as release candidates, are available on `crates.io <https://crates.io/crates/rtrtr/versions>`_,
+       All release versions of RTRTR, as well as release candidates, are available on `crates.io <https://crates.io/crates/rtrtr/versions>`_, the
-       the Rust package registry.
-If you want to install a specific version of Routinator using Cargo, explicitly use the ``--version`` option.
+       Rust package registry.
+If you want to install a specific version of RTRTR using Cargo, explicitly use the ``--version`` option.
 If needed, use the ``--force`` option to overwrite an existing version:

        .. code-block:: text